Hyperactive Magnetar Eruptions: Giant Flares, Baryon Ejections, and Fast Radio Bursts: Numerical simulation

+Our treatment of the lower crust is particularly crude, as we do not track its true nuclear composition.
+This turns out possible when beta-reactions are sufficiently fast, making the small value of $\Delta\mu$ (which depends on nuclear composition) unimportant for the magnetic field evolution, so any toy model for the small $\Delta\mu$ may be used.
+This aspect of our simulation is further described in Appendices~\ref{setup} and \ref{beta_reactions}, where we argue that the lower crust stays near $\beta$-equilibrium with superfluid neutrons, which easily flow through the plasma (with no friction) to maintain their preferred density distribution in the hydrostatic balance.

+The rate of global magnetic evolution is then controlled by processes in the core.
+Here, we use the same $p$-$n$ friction, rate of $e+p\leftrightarrow n$ conversions, and thermal evolution equation as in \cite{beloborodov_magnetar_2016}.
+The thermal equation includes neutrino cooling and ambipolar heating (Appendix~\ref{ambipolar_appendix}).
+The system evolves slowly, except the final brief phase of dynamical eruption.
+The timescale of ambipolar diffusion in the core, $t_{\rm amb}\sim 100$~yr, is much longer than the Alfv\'en crossing time of the star, $t_{\rm A}\sim 10^{-2}$~s.
+So, the evolution proceeds through the sequence of magnetic two-fluid equilibria, which determines the instantaneous velocities of the plasma and the neutron fluid throughout the star.
+Our simulation method tracks this equilibrium sequence using the relaxation technique described in Appendix~\ref{setup}, which effectively filters out dynamical waves.
+Our numerical method also allows us to approximately track the final eruption phase, but in slow motion, with an artificially reduced acceleration, as we artificially reduce the developing uncompensated magnetic forces.

+The set of equations governing the evolution are given in Appendix~\ref{ambipolar_appendix}, and the numerical scheme is described in Appendix~\ref{appendix_numerical}.
 The simulation is axisymmetric.
 Its domain is defined in spherical coordinates $r$ and $\theta$, and covers $r \in [0,100]$~km and $\theta \in [0,\pi]$ with $N_r \times N_\theta = 350 \times 240 $ cells.
 The grid is uniform in $\theta$ and non-uniform in $r$, with resolution highly concentrated near $r_\star\sim 10$~km to resolve the scale-height in the outer crust.
 Outside the star, the radial grid smoothly transitions to log-radial spacing, so that the outer magnetosphere is captured with fewer cells.